 Take a walk through Central Illinois history in The Grand Prairie Story, visit the Champaign County that Abraham Lincoln knew, get your hands on history in the Discovery Area, or as a blacksmith in Blacksmithing on the Prairie exhibit.
 In our immersive exhibits, you’ll learn and do!

-Check out this special exhibit exploring infectious diseases that have arose throughout Champaign County's history and how the community has responded to defeat them.
+Check out this special exhibit exploring notable infectious diseases throughout Champaign County's history and how the community has responded to defeat them.

 From the glaciers to the present, the Grand Prairie Story traces the history of Champaign County and East Central Illinois.
 Start the fire on the prairie or check out the goods in the general store.
 There is something for everyone as you investigate your Grand Prairie story.